geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_register_your_own_component.md

   [register_tiles_processor]: ../../api_reference/tile/tiles_processor/tiles_processor.md#aviary.tile.register_tiles_processor

-#### Validate the registration and discovery of a custom tiles processor
+#### Verify the registration and discovery of a custom tiles processor

-To validate that our own tiles processor was registered and discovered correctly, we can use the [`aviary plugins`][aviary plugins] command.
+To verify that our own tiles processor was registered and discovered correctly, we can use the [`aviary plugins`][aviary plugins] command.

 ```